Angular bispectrum of matter number counts in cosmic structures: Number Counts

 The quantities $\delta_2^{\mathrm N}$ and $v_2^{\mathrm N}$ are the purely second-order Newtonian density and velocity perturbations involving mode couplings, see Appendix \ref{app:Kernel} for an explicit definition.
-The formal difference to the linear expression is the quadratic Newtonian term $P_2^{\mathrm N}$ which reads
+The formal difference to the linear expression is the quadratic Newtonian projection term $P_2^{\mathrm N}$ reading

-which, in contrast to $\delta_2^{\mathrm N}$, does not involve mode couplings.
-The term labelled with superscript $\mathrm R$ in Eq.~\eqref{eq:split} contains the relativistic leading projection effects at order $\mathcal H/k$,
+which, in contrast to $\delta_2^{\mathrm N}$, does not involve any non-trivial coupling kernel.
+The term labelled with superscript $\mathrm R$ in Eq.\,\eqref{eq:split} contains the relativistic leading projection effects at order $\mathcal H/k$,

 Note that it is not entirely quadratic because of the first term which involves $\partial_r v_2^{\mathrm N}$.
 As explained earlier, the different derivations of the galaxy number counts to second order have never been successfully compared beyond $\mathcal O(\mathcal H/k)$, and at the same time the expressions become challenging to implement such that we only compute these leading terms.